VinitKarlekar/VinitKarlekar/README.md

 </div>

 **<h3 align="left">About Me</h3>**
 I am a DevOps enthusiast with a strong foundation in cloud technologies, automation, and infrastructure management.
 My experience includes deploying scalable applications on AWS, implementing CI/CD pipelines, and utilizing tools like Terraform and Ansible for infrastructure as code.
 I am passionate about optimizing software delivery processes and enhancing system reliability.
 Currently, I am pursuing an Integrated M.Tech in Data Science at Vellore Institute of Technology, where I continue to expand my knowledge in both data science and DevOps practices.
+You can view my full resume [here](https://drive.google.com/file/d/127LpjPAgP4buqUOsPMsrLjfwPfWYQd0K/view?usp=sharing).

 **<h3 align="left">Let's Connect!</h3>**
 Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/vinit-karlekar/) or check out my projects on [GitHub](https://github.com/VinitKarlekar).
 I'm always open to discussing new opportunities, collaborations, or just chatting about the latest in DevOps and cloud technologies!